On Linear Learning with Manycore Processors: Introduction

 \section{Introduction}

 The evolution of mainstream computing systems has moved from the multicore to the manycore area.
 This means that a few dozen to even hundreds of cores are provided on a single chip, packaged with up to hundreds of gigabytes of memory at high bandwidth.
 Examples include Intel Xeon Phi (up to 72 cores), ARM ThunderX2 (64 cores), Qualcomm Centriq 2400 (48 cores), and of course GPUs (100s of cores).
+One declared target of the recent generation of manycores is machine learning.
+While much work has been devoted to efficient learning and inference of neural nets on GPUs, e.g.~\cite{TensorFlow, cuDNN}, other domains of machine learning and manycores have received less attention.

-One declared target of the recent generation of manycores is machine learning and one exciting trend is the move from accelerators (like GPUs) to standalone manycore processors that remove the burden of writing two types of code and enable easier integration with applications and legacy code.
-However, the efficient mapping of the required mathematics to manycores is a difficult task as compilers have inherent limitations to perform this task given straightforward C (or worse, Java, Python, etc.) code, a problem that has been known already for the earlier, simpler multicore and single core systems~\cite{Moura:05}.
+One exciting trend in manycore is the move from accelerators (like GPUs) to standalone manycore processors.
+These remove the burden of writing two types of code and enable easier integration with applications and legacy code.
+However, the efficient mapping of the required mathematics to manycores is a difficult task as compilers have inherent limitations to perform it given straightforward C (or worse, Java, Python, etc.) code, a problem that has been known already for the earlier, simpler multicore and single core systems~\cite{Moura:05}.
 Challenges include vector instruction sets, deep cache hierarchies, non-uniform memory architectures, and efficient parallelization.
-Much work has been devoted to efficient learning and inference of neural nets on GPUs~\cite{cuDNN, CNTK, TensorFlow, You2017ScalingDL, Gawande2017ScalingDL} but other domains of machine learning have received less attention.